Last updated on July 17th, 2021 at 06:53 am

 In Schein’s culture framework, the term IT reflects a shared assumption about the focus and span of the IT function.
 That assumption is that IT is responsible for information—an assumption that is no longer well aligned to the reality of the role of IT.
 We can regard this misalignment as a cultural debt.

 The consequences of this particular kind of cultural debt can be severe.
-For instance, IT is typically responsible for selecting and configuring software for personal computers (PCs) — both desktop and laptop.
+For instance, IT is typically responsible for selecting and configuring software for personal computers (PCs)—both desktop and laptop.
 This responsibility can arise as a consequence of two shared assumptions.
 First, that computers process information, and second, that IT is responsible for technology-based information processing.
-The result is that the person who uses the computer doesn’t make all decisions about what many regard as a “personal” computer are not in the control of the person who uses the computer.
+The result is that the person who uses the computer doesn’t make all decisions about what many regard as a “personal” computers aren’t in control of the person who uses the computer.
 This conflict in shared assumptions can lead to conflict between PC users and IT, when the IT decision differs from the personal preferences of the computer user, we can find conflict.

 Worse, a centralized decision process for determining PC configurations is likely to produce outcomes less suitable than would a process more focused at the individual level, which only adds to the frustrations of PC users, and exacerbates the conflict between them and IT.
 To mitigate the risk that some PC users might try to circumvent IT policy, IT must deploy technology to ensure adherence to their policies.
 We can regard all of that activity, on the part of both IT and the PC users, as metaphorical interest charges on cultural debt.

 An example of retiring cultural debt

 In 1987, Edward Yourdon founded a magazine then known as American Programmer.
 In 1990, Cutter Information Corporation purchased the rights to American Programmer and created Cutter IT Journal, which name includes the term IT.
 At the time, IT was more suitable than the term programmer.
 As noted above, the term IT, while once useful and apt, is now outmoded at best and often misleading.
 Just as the functional name IT in organizations constitutes cultural debt, so it does in the name of a journal.